Now you can share your Netflix account just by sending a link

 Before launch, DoNotPay was experimenting with letting users charge their friends for subscription access.
 If you were paying $13 per month for Netflix, for instance, you could require each friend to chip in a few bucks every month, with DoNotPay collecting and distributing the payments.

 Browder says DoNotPay ultimately scrapped that feature for a variety of reasons.
 He acknowledges that letting users monetize their subscriptions might’ve raised legal issues, but more importantly, it would have sullied the idea of account sharing as a communal act.
-In its place, DoNotPay has added a way for users to barter their accounts without exchanging money, so you might trade Netflix for Hulu, or The New York Times for the Washington Post.
+In its place, DoNotPay has added a way for users to barter their accounts without exchanging money, so you might trade Netflix for Hulu, or The New York Times for The Washington Post.

 “We’re making it less about money and more about community and friends,” Browder says.

 This does leave DoNotPay’s subscription sharing without a direct business model, but the hope is that users will eventually discover DoNotPay’s paid services, which include help with disputing traffic tickets and seeking settlements from robocallers by threatening to sue.
-DoNotPay has started rolling up some of those services into a $3 per month subscription and plans to advertise it through its Chrome extension.
+DoNotPay has started rolling up some of those services into a $3-per-month subscription and plans to advertise it through its Chrome extension.
 Browder notes that DoNotPay’s terms of service commit to never selling or renting users’ personal or anonymized data.

 Although DoNotPay’s approach is novel, it probably won’t be the last attempt at turning password sharing into a business.
-Just a few weeks ago, I wrote about another service called Jam, which acts like a password manager optimized for sharing subscriptions.
+Just a few weeks ago, I wrote about a service called Jam, which acts like a password manager optimized for sharing subscriptions.
 It’s not hard to imagine existing password management tools adding similar features, or even more startups popping up to capitalize on the overwhelming number of subscription services.

 Of course, those services could always try to crack down on account sharing, but doing so is trickier than it might seem.
 Streaming providers are wary of making any moves that might annoy legitimate customers, and they might even benefit from some password sharing at the margins of their business.
 If someone who’s freeloading on an account wasn’t going to subscribe anyway, they can at least contribute some ad revenue or put pressure on their friends not to cancel.

-Note: Update: Google has now removed the DoNotPay extension from the Chrome Web Store.